k-box/k-box/docs/user/work-with-kbox/getting-started.md

 #### Files navigation

 You can access the left-hand navigation menu where files are categorized into Personal, Recent, Starred, Shared with me, Trash.
-Besides that you can find accessible projects and your personal files organized in the collections
+Besides that you can find accessible projects and your personal files [organized](./upload-edit.md#organization-of-files) in the collections.

 ![Left navigation menu](../img/left-nav-bar.png)